 - Three or more missed periods.

 What are the possible irregular menses causes?

 Many factors can increase the chances of irregular menstruation, and the most common being a hormonal imbalance.
 The two hormones that regulate the menstrual cycle are oestrogen and progesterone, and their imbalance can disrupt the menstrual cycle.
-Other possible causes are:
+Other possible causes of irregular menses are: